bohniti/The-CIFAR-10-dataset/readme.md

 ### Prerequisites

-- Of course you need git to get the source
+- You need git to get the source
-- If you want to compile the report by yourself you need a LaTex Compiler for your OS and maybe an IDE which makes things easier
+- If you want to compile the report by yourself you need a LaTex Compiler for your OS and an IDE which makes things easier
 - If you want to compile, train and play with our Code you need a python working environment.
 We used Jupyter Notebooks.
 The requiered packeges you can see in the Notebooks itself.

 ### Run the Notebook